 As you know, I turn 61 next week.
 Perhaps you will send a present, but talking with you will be gift enough for me.
 Paradoxically, I have been thinking what to give you, or more precisely, what my generation will leave to yours.
 The last few times we talked, you expressed dismay over the issue … Continue reading Climate Hope: A letter to my daughter

 Nature on the Bestseller List: “Where the Crawdad Sings”

 The book "Where the Crawdad Sings" has been a tremendous literary hit, but why?
 It's a "great read" as everyone says, and the wonderful audio version engaged me on a long two-day drive.
 But its rise did not follow the usual path of the books you can find at Target.
 The initial printing was only … Continue reading Nature on the Bestseller List: “Where the Crawdad Sings”

 North Bay on Lake Huron, Presque Isle County, Michigan I worry about the future of our country, and our continent.
-I have been spending a fair amount of time in northeast Michigan this spring and its rural, wild landscape, and the human decorations on it, remind me of the two great threads of American history … Continue reading Sunrise or Sunset?
+I have been spending a fair amount of time in northeast Michigan this year.
+Its rural, wild landscape, and the human decorations on it, remind me of the two great threads of American history that … Continue reading Sunrise or Sunset?